Robbin Crosby: After Ratt

 In a June 1999 interview for a Ratt episode of VH1's Behind the Music, Crosby talked about how drug addiction and his HIV status changed his life.
 "What has drug addiction done for me?" he asked.
-"It's cost me my career, my fortune, basically my sex life when I found out I was HIV positive."
+"It's cost me my career, my fortune [and] basically my sex life when I found out I was HIV positive."
+The Behind the Music episode didn't air until 2006, due to undisclosed legal issues, and Crosby remained out of the media spotlight throughout the 1990s.